 Capon Bridge is a tiny town located in the state of West Virginia.
 With a population of 422 people and just one neighborhood, Capon Bridge is the 211th largest community in West Virginia.
-Much of the housing stock in Capon Bridge was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Capon Bridge economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+Capon Bridge has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Capon Bridge, where the median household income is $63,125.00.

 Capon Bridge real estate is some of the most expensive in West Virginia, although Capon Bridge house values don't compare to the most expensive real estate in the U.S.

-Capon Bridge is a blue-collar town, with 45.41% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Capon Bridge is generally considered to be a blue-collar town.
+45.41% of the Capon Bridge workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Capon Bridge is a town of construction workers and builders, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Capon Bridge who work in office and administrative support (10.04%), sales jobs (6.99%), and healthcare (6.55%).

 Also of interest is that Capon Bridge has more people living here who work in computers and math than 95% of the places in the US.